-Our [INAUDIBLE] strategies are undertaken by faith-based [INAUDIBLE] and treatment agencies, such as the Wellspring Rehabilitation Centre [INAUDIBLE] and the Christ Against Drug Abuse Ministry [INAUDIBLE] in Lagos.
+Our strategies are undertaken by faith-based organs and treatment agencies, such as the Wellspring Rehabilitation Centre [SPEAKING NIGERIAN] and the Christ Against Drug Abuse Ministry [SPEAKING NIGERIAN] in Lagos.
 So they have CADAM-- an acronym for Christ Against Drug Abuse Ministry-- as a fully registered faith-based NGO in drug demand reduction activities.
 And so this is another example.

 The last thing I would like to come to is to look at how we can see the unfolding of both local, global, transnational religious spaces.
 And I'm going to use the international headquarters of the church, which is called Redemption City or Redemption Camp, just to illustrate this.
 So let me briefly examine the territorially defined sacred geography, social compass, and moral landscape of the Redemption Camp.